tradingview/lightweight-charts/website/docs/intro.md

 Once the library has been installed in your repo you're ready to create your first chart.

-First of all, you need to create a source file where you will create a chart if you don't have it yet.
-Then in this file you need to import the library:
+First of all, in a file where you would like to create a chart you need to import the library:

 ```js
 import { createChart } from 'lightweight-charts';